Introduction

 We can carry out this computation in a similar way to the computation of

 the site occupation.
-All we have to do is to set the annihilation
+All we have to do is to set the annihilation_operator

-to a linear combination of annihilation operators, which is given by the
+variable to a linear combination of annihilation operators, which is given

 Luckily, this is such a common operation that the Quantum Solver includes a